Surviving sexual violence in Darfur

 But the needs are overwhelming and resources are limited.
 You can help survivors access lifesaving care.

-Your donation can provide emergency medical treatment, essential post-rape care kits, psychological support services, and safe access to healthcare for those affected by violence.
+Your donation can provide emergency medical treatment, essential post-rape care kits, psychological support services, and safe access to healthcare for people affected by violence.

 TAWILA, surviving sexual violence in Darfur